 “Bran” New Muffins ~ The inclusion of pumpkin and cornmeal in this muffin recipe creates a “bran” taste that’s delightful.
 Perfect for breakfast, a snack, or a side bread for lunch or dinner.

 Pumpkin Pecan Pie ~ This last recipe was originally shared as a guest post for Linda’s amazing “all things squash” Squash Fest last year.
 Today I’m bringing it home to gfe.
 I think you’ll be pleased!
+I’ve shared two photos because in one you can barely see the pie for the whipped cream and in the other one, the pie is a little OC (overcooked).
+Photos aside, this is one terrific pie!

 - 3 eggs, divided